 The Story Behind Calacatta Marble

 All marble is not the same, no matter what some inexperienced marble dealers out there might try and say about it.
 Calacatta marble is highly sought after for many reasons.
-One of them being the fact that Calacatta has been used in some of the most famous buildings throughout history – castles and cathedrals, mostly.
+One of these reasons being the fact that Calacatta has been used in some of the most famous buildings throughout history – castles and cathedrals, mostly.

 This natural stone comes from the plentiful quarries in the mountains of Carrara, Italy.
 For this reason, Calacatta is so often confused with Carrara marble, but just know, these two stones are not the same despite their abundant similarities.
 They are both white marble made of mostly the same materials and an almost indistinguishable geological formation.
 The differences are subtle, but they are there, especially to a trained eye.
 Generally speaking, Carrara is a deeper gray with much softer veining, while Calacatta skews whiter with thick, substantial veining.